Shutterfly Production Suite

 - Increase employee job satisfaction through skill diversification and empowerment through task simplification.

 The proposed solution was to create a suite of applications, where each application represents a fundamental manufacturing task.
-This would require us to design a suite-level navigation pattern as well as a UI platform that could work for dozens of disparate applications.
+This required us to design a suite-level navigation pattern as well as a UI platform that could work for dozens of disparate applications.

 DESIGN & TESTING